| |

 Combine all ingredients and mix with a food processor until a smooth and creamy texture (about 1-2 minutes).
 If you like to have bits and pieces, stop a bit before.

-Next, taste your homemade sunflower seed pesto and evaluate the texture: does it need a pinch of salt and pepper, or would you like it runnier?
+Next, taste your homemade wild wood sorrel pesto and evaluate the texture: does it need a pinch of salt and pepper, or would you like it runnier?
 Add some more seasoning or olive oil to reach the perfect homemade pesto for your needs.

 Serve this foraged Nordic pesto on top of bread.
 I love to make carrot flatbread for breakfast, spread some wild pesto on it, a bit of baby spinach leaves, and sliced egg, so yummy!
 You can also dip some veggies in the wood sorrel pesto, use it with pasta, wraps, or whatever you like.
 Dilute olive oil to make a yummy salad dressing.